Ultimate Bed Bug Inspection Guide (How to Find Them)

 Zone 1: Start with the Bedrooms

-The good news is, this is also the easiest place to detect evidence of an infestation as a result.
+The good news is, this is also the easiest place to detect evidence of an infestation.
 Thus, all inspections should begin with the bedroom.
 Just keep in mind, there are also other critters that get mistaken for bed bugs, so aim for a positive ID.

 Check Bedding for Red Specks

 As mentioned before, bed bugs love bedding.
 Peel back your bedding one layer at a time, watching for sudden movement or little brown or red specks.
-These tiny dots are often signs of feeding.
+These dark spots could be bed bug excrement.

-When you see one, place a damp paper towel or wet wipe on top and hold it for a few seconds.
-If the spot blossoms out, it’s a blood spot.
+When you see one of these black spots, place a damp paper towel or wet wipe on top and hold it for a few seconds.
+If the spot blossoms out, itโs proof a bed bug or flea had an earlier blood meal.

 Examine the Mattress and Frame

 While bed bugs can hide in the bedding, they actually prefer to be under the mattress or in the bedframe.
-You’re going to want a good magnifying glass for this step.
-Check the piping along the edges of your mattress for any sign of bugs or eggs.
+Youโre going to want a good magnifying glass for this step.
+Check the piping along the edges of your mattress seams for any sign of bugs or eggs.

-For the frame, grab a paint scraper or other thin, flat object you can stick into the cracks.
+For the frame, grab a paint scraper, credit card, or other thin, flat object you can stick into the cracks.
 Shining a flashlight will also help you spot any movement.

 Poke and prod your way through every crack and crevice, pulling the bed away from the wall so you can also check the back surfaces.